dgraph-io/dgraph/wiki/content/deploy/index.md

 See [Jaeger's Getting Started docs](https://www.jaegertracing.io/docs/getting-started/) to get up and running with Jaeger.

+#### Setting up multiple Dgraph clusters with Jaeger

+Jaeger allows you to examine traces from multiple Dgraph clusters.
+To do this, use the `--collector.tags` on a Jaeger collector to set custom trace tags.
+For example, run one collector with `--collector.tags env=qa` and then another collector with `--collector.tags env=dev`.
+In Dgraph, set the `--jaeger.collector` flag in the Dgraph QA cluster to the first collector and the flag in the Dgraph Dev cluster to the second collector.
+You can run multiple Jaeger collector components for the same single Jaeger backend (e.g., many Jaeger collectors to a single Cassandra backend).
+This is still a single Jaeger installation but with different collectors customizing the tags per environment.

+Once you have this configured, you can filter by tags in the Jaeger UI.
+Filter traces by tags matching `env=dev`:

+{{% load-img "/images/jaeger-ui.png" "Jaeger UI" %}}

+Every trace has your custom tags set under the “Process” section of each span:

+{{% load-img "/images/jaeger-server-query.png" "Jaeger Query" %}}

+Filter traces by tags matching `env=qa`:

+{{% load-img "/images/jaeger-json.png" "Jaeger JSON" %}}

+{{% load-img "/images/jaeger-server-query-2.png" "Jaeger Query Result" %}}

+For more information, check out [Jaeger's Deployment Guide](https://www.jaegertracing.io/docs/deployment/).

 ## Data compression on disk

 Alpha exposes the option `--badger.compression_level` to configure the compression